NiceMLT/til/README.md

 **3/16/2019** - .squish in tests?  https://til-engineering.nulogy.com/  has some cool stuff

 **3/22/2019** - Not giving up on this but understanding that perhaps just logging interesting things is more valuable than forcing myself every day to think of something.
-(Or maybe I should just set a reminder to do this daily...)
+(Or maybe I should just set a reminder to do this daily...a)

+**5/2/2019** - Less than adept at maintaining a "Today I learned" for each day.
+Will try to continue this when I get good new thangs.